Credit Card Reader Troubleshooting

 - Setup Issues

 - The connection cable is too short to reach my router.
-What're my options?

 - I don’t have any open ports on my router.
-What should I do?

 - The iPP320 does not appear on the “Card Readers” screen.

 - iPP320 shows up on the “Card Readers” screen, but has a red X.

 - Only one of my two iPads will connect to the iPP320.